 Eager to refine his skills, Makoto sought work in Kyoto where he spent three years working on teahouse construction and temple repair.
 It was during this time he first came to the United States, spending two months on a teahouse in Nevada City, CA, where he encountered enormous interest for traditional Japanese joinery.
 Returning home, still not satisfied with the level of his work, Makoto switched construction companies and spent another two years only working on temples.
 He then returned to the U.S. inspired the enthusiasm he received on his first visit.
 Disappointed in the increased use of machine tools in Japan, Makoto saw a brighter future in the U.S. to work and share his knowledge.

 Makoto has since established himself as a true master craftsman, and many of his apprentices have gone to pursue their own path into traditional Japanese woodworking.
-He has done extensive projects from tea rooms, Japanese style homes, to restorations and cabinetry.
-He currently devotes most of his time creating exceptional tansu and furniture pieces.
+He has done extensive projects from tea rooms, Japanese style homes, to restorations and traditional tansu pieces.
+He continues to display his craft in his workshop, creating new pieces of inspiration.